bajamircea/bajamircea.github.io/_posts/2015-12-22-software-engineering-misjudgements.markdown

 Each misjudgement has a reason: the wrong behaviour is actually useful.
-To take just the first tendency as an example "Execute to original plan tendency": we like it when a team  delivers to it's commitments.
+To take just the first tendency as an example "Execute to original plan tendency": we like it when a team  delivers to its commitments.
 It is only a problem when we learn that the original plan was wrong and we fail to react to that and change course.